Your complete guide to ovulation test kits including when, how, and why you should use them.

 Ovulation tests come in all different shapes and sizes, but most work the same way: they test for hormones that precede ovulation in your urine, namely LH.
 Differentiation between them is mostly in cost, accuracy, usability, and design, so keep that in mind when shopping.

 Midstream tests can be either analog or digital.
 Analog tests display your results as a line, similar to a traditional pregnancy test.
 The darkness of the developing test line will tell you if you’re ovulating or not.
 Digital ovulation tests usually have a small display window that will display your result as a yes/no (or another graphic) to indicate if you are ovulating.
-Digital ovulation tests tend to be more costly than analog ones, not surprisingly, as they contain electronics.
-Both analog and digital tests use the same basic principle, detecting LH, so the main differentiators between the two are how you’d like to view your results and cost.
+Digital ovulation tests (similar to digital pregnancy tests) tend to be more costly and less environmentally friendly than analog ones, not surprisingly, as they contain electronics.
+Both analog and digital tests use the same basic principle, detecting LH, so the main differentiators between the two are how you’d like to view your results, sustainability, and cost.

 Limitations of ovulation tests

 There are important notable limitations to ovulation tests.
 One we’ve already mentioned: women who have PCOS or another diagnosed fertility condition may not get accurate results.

 If you have a cycle that varies significantly in length from month to month, it can be difficult to know when to test and costly to do so if your cycle length is long.
 In that case, it may be useful to combine another fertility awareness method with ovulation testing, such as cervical mucus tracking.
 To implement this, a woman would track her cervical mucus, and when she notices that it is changing into egg-white, fertile mucus, she could begin testing for ovulation.
 If you are still unsuccessful in tracking ovulation, I recommend chatting with your doctor, OBGYN, or relevant practitioner.